 A: Nothing.
 We supply the pianos and books the students will use.

-A: There information on our Instrument page (Click here).
-Piano students do need a piano or an inexpensive electric keyboard to practice with at home.
+A: Piano students do need a piano or an inexpensive electric keyboard to practice with at home.
 Average cost for an electric piano is between $100-$200.
+We can help you with this if you are not sure where to find one.
+You need a keyboard with at least 3 octaves.

 A: Many schools have an aftercare program.
 If the cost prohibits you, talk to the instructor.
 Each school has different arrangements.
 Some teachers will allow a small group of students to stay in band room and do their homework.